- Earn your Master of Science in Nursing degree in 4 semesters as a full-time student or 6 semesters as a part-time student

 - Curriculum vitae or resume.
 This document should include education and professional practice.

-- Completion of NSG 490, Contemporary Nursing Issues and Theory, with a B or better
+- Completion of NSG 490, Contemporary Nursing Issues with a B or better

 Organizational Behavior and Theory (3)